 It’s not exactly cheap, but the quality of education and healthcare makes SF one of the best cities to raise a family in California.

 You’ll Need to Move Around, so Here’s the Cost of Transportation

 Public transportation in SF is quite good (it is ranked first in California in the number of people who commute to work).
 There are light rail and subway, as well as a network of buses and trolleys.
 Also, there are streetcars and cable cars which are kind of a tourist attraction themselves.
 A one-way ticket in SF costs 3 dollars.
 If you want a monthly pass, you’ll need to spend 81 bucks.

-If you wish to drive, get ready for some more considerable expenses.
+If you wish to transport your car across the country, get ready for some more considerable expenses.
 If you have relocated before, you surely know how car shipping works in case you want to use auto shipping services.
 Once in SF, be prepared for a higher fuel price, as well as more than $300 for monthly parking fees.
 To buy a car, the cost of a standard sedan model is from $22,000 upwards.

 Sports and the City

 If you have any doubts about how to make friends in a new state, going to a sports game or watching it in a bar is a sure way to do it.
 The pride and joy of the city’s sports scene are the 49ers (though they moved to play home games in Santa Clara), Giants, and Golden State Warriors.

 The average ticket for a Giants game comes at around $55, though some seats can be taken for as low as $9.
 The 49ers charge for tickets around $100, depending on the seat.
 Warriors aren’t much costlier, with the median ticket price of around $160.

 Final Notes on the Cost of Living in San Francisco